edyta555/project3-bootstrap/README.md

-A responsive website built with Bootsrap.
+A responsive website built with Bootstrap.